 Philanthropy by definition is a noble endeavor.
-Evaluating philanthropy isn’t easy, yet people want to know, “what good does philanthropy do?”
+But to achieve better philanthropy, we need better evaluation to answer the question, “What good does philanthropy do?”
 Evaluating philanthropy is a real challenge.
 Better evaluation practices are needed if we’re to learn how well philanthropy is delivering the goods.

 Our publication, “Wanted: Better Evaluation Practices for a Better Philanthropy,” published by the National Committee for Responsive Philanthropy in its magazine, Responsive Philanthropy (Fall 2010) illuminates the challenges.
 It also points to important lessons for each of these four audiences.

-Effective Philanthropy: The typical practice of grantmaking involves making one grant at a time to one organization at a time for one project at a time for one year at a time.
-This may be a good way to keep order, but it’s a poor way to support progress on the bigger issues.
-Meaningful change won’t happen if foundation practice is so fragmented.
-Worse, it keeps grantees completely frustrated.
+The typical practice of grantmaking involves making one grant at a time to one organization at a time for one project at a time for one year at a time.
+This may be a good way to keep order, but it doesn’t make for better philanthropy.
+Evaluating philanthropy, we recognize that progress in society’s bigger issues demands that foundation practice not be so fragmented.
+Worse, it keeps those who want to see progress completely frustrated.

-Nonprofit Management: As is, nonprofits have to spend too much time scrabbling for small grants.
-Nonprofits want to use their time doing the work that their mission calls for; the grantmaking process creates massive inefficiencies.
-Perhaps grantmakers and those on their board want it that way.
-In times like these, we need donors to innovate in the challenge of moving the needle, that is, in pushing together to improve the performance of public and private systems.
+Currently, nonprofits have to spend too much time scrabbling for funds, even in small amounts.
+Nonprofits want to use their time doing the work that their mission calls for, not fundraising.
+But evaluating philanthropy, we find the grantmaking process creates massive inefficiencies.
+A cynic might say that grantmakers and those on their board don’t really want to see progress in society’s big issues.
+In times like these, we need donors to innovate in the challenge of moving the needle, that is, in pushing and pulling to improve the performance of public and private systems.

-Program Evaluation: We won’t win any battles against poverty if success is measured as “numbers of people rising from poverty.”
+We won’t win any battles against poverty if success is measured as “numbers of people rising from poverty.”
 Nonprofits don’t have much control over the economy, or even the job market.
-Both effective philanthropy and nonprofit management needs the field of evaluation to make more progress in “measuring” system change.
+Both effective philanthropy and nonprofit management needs the field of evaluation to make more progress in “measuring” the ways systems can be rejiggered to create meaningful change.
 This article is full of implications.